 There are a number of ways to get your loan out of default.
 You can stop the Department of Education from taking money from your wages or Social Security benefits and from taking your tax refunds.

-1. You can “rehabilitate” your loan.
-To do this, you and your lender decide on a monthly payment amount that is reasonable and affordable to you, considering your income and expenses.
-You must make nine consecutive monthly payments of this "reasonable and affordable" amount.
+- You can “rehabilitate” your loan.
+To do this, you and your lender decide on a monthly payment amount that is reasonable and that you can handle.
+You need to consider things like income and expenses.
+You have to make 9 monthly payments in a row to get out of default.

-2. You can take out a consolidation loan, which is offered by the U.S. Department of Education.
-The new loan would pay off your old loan.
-If your lender has not obtained a judgment or an order of wage garnishment against you, you could qualify for a consolidation loan.
-Some reasons for taking out a consolidation loan are
+- If you have more than one loan, think about a consolidation loan.
+These are offered by the U.S. Department of Education.
+The new loan pays off your old loans.
+If your lender has not gotten a judgment or an order of wage garnishment against you, you could qualify for a consolidation loan.
+Some reasons for taking out a consolidation loan are:

-3. If your main concern is that you want to qualify for more loans and grants to go back to school, you can make 6 consecutive payments that are reasonable and affordable based on your actual income.
-You would have to agree with the lender about what is affordable to you.
-After the 6 payments, you are eligible for new educational loans and grants.
-However, your loan would still be in default for other purposes, such as collection.
-The lender could still take collection actions, such as intercepting your tax refunds and garnishing your wages.
+- If your main concern is that you want to be able to get more loans and grants to go back to school, you might be able to make an agreement with the lender to lower your payments to something you can afford.
+If you make 6 payments in a row you are eligible for new educational loans and grants.
+Note: But your loan is still in default for other purposes, like collection.
+The lender could still take collection actions, like taking your tax refunds and garnishing your wages.

 You can ask for a forbearance even if you are in default.
 A lender may, and sometimes must, give you a forbearance.
 A forbearance does not take your loan out of default, or renew your eligibility for new student loans or grants, but it will stop collection action.

-The general rule is that student loans cannot be discharged in bankruptcy.
+The general rule is that student loans can’t be discharged in bankruptcy.
 Discharge means you do not have to pay the loan back.
 However, if a judge decides the student loan will cause you “undue hardship” if it is not discharged, he/she can order the loan discharged.
-If the loan is discharged, then you no longer have an obligation to pay it.
-The lender cannot take any further collection action, and you would be eligible for new student loans and grants.
+If the loan is discharged, then you no longer have to pay it.
+The lender can’t take any further collection action, and you would be eligible for new student loans and grants.

-“Undue hardship” is a difficult standard to meet.
-You have to show that you have no income or resources to make any significant payments on your student loans, and that you will not be much better off in the future.
+“Undue hardship” is a hard thing to prove.
+You have to show that you have no income or resources to make any significant payments on your student loans, and that you won’t be much better off in the future.
 It is easier to do this if you are disabled.

 2. Forgiving the Loan